College Credit

 *UConn equivalent course: Individual & Family Development (3 credits)

-Students learn about microeconomics by developing a thorough understanding of the economic principles that apply to consumers and producers within an economic system and of the nature of markets and the government’s role in the economy.
+Students learn about microeconomics by developing a thorough understanding of the economic principles that apply to consumers and producers within an economic system, the nature of markets, and the government’s role in the economy.
 Students learn about macroeconomics by studying the economic system as a whole including economic performance measures, the financial sector and international economics (full year – 1 credit) 12.

 Students examine in depth the core concepts and theories of psychology to understand psychology as the study of the mind and human behavior.
 Students learn about important psychologists past and present, research methods, experiments and terminology, and students prepare for the AP Psychology examination (full year – 1 credit) 12.